 Sardinia is an island with a variety of landscapes.
 It has beautiful mountain ranges, and valleys in the island interior, also featuring an extensive coastline.

-It is also one of the most geologically ancient bodies of land in Europe, and as such, there are numerous historic features to see on the island.
-Prehistoric dwellings known as “nuraghi” are scattered all throughout, one sure to encounter while in Sardinia.
+It is also one of the most geologically ancient bodies of land in Europe.
+As such, there are numerous historic features to see on the island.
+Prehistoric dwellings known as “nuraghi” are scattered throughout, one sure to encounter while in Sardinia.
 There are also islands branching off of Sardinia, featuring a mix of historic and modern travel destinations.

 Attractions in Sardinia